A classification of the finite two-generated cyclic-by-abelian groups of prime power order: Introduction

+To present our main result we need to fix some notation, and at the same time we outline the strategy we will follow.
 Let $G$ be a 2-generated non-abelian cyclic-by-abelian finite group of prime-power order.
-By the Burnside Basis Theorem \cite[5.3.2]{Robinson1982}, $G/G'$ is a $2$-generated and non-cyclic, and the first four invariants $p$, $m$, $n_1$ and $n_2$ of $G$ are given by
+By the Burnside Basis Theorem \cite[5.3.2]{Robinson1982}, $G/G'$ is $2$-generated and non-cyclic, and the first four invariants $p$, $m$, $n_1$ and $n_2$ of $G$ are given by